PaulFrankling/recip_me/TESTING.md

 #### JavaScript

 [JShint](https://jshint.com/) was used to validate both my JavaScript files; `scripts.js` and `topButton.js`.
 Both JavaScript files came back with no errors.
-The only thing brought to attention was that the `scripts.js` file needed two semi colons added and they have been implemented.
+The only thing brought to my attention was that the `scripts.js` file needed two semi colons added and they have been implemented.

 #### Python